wayofdev/npm-shareable-configs/packages/secretlint-config/README.md

    }
    ```

-   In this example, Secretlint is configured to use the `@wayofdev/secretlint-config` package as its configuration, and to lint only the directories in the `packages` and `apps` folders of the monorepository.
+   In this example, Secretlint is configured to use the `@wayofdev/secretlint-config` package as its configuration, and to lint only the directories in the `packages` and `apps` folders of the mono-repository.

-   You can adjust the `include` and `exclude` patterns to match your specific monorepository structure and exclude files or directories that don't need to be linted.
+   You can adjust the `include` and `exclude` patterns to match your specific mono-repository structure and exclude files or directories that don't need to be linted.

-3. Add a linting script to the `scripts` section of the `package.json` file at the root of your monorepository:
+3. Add a linting script to the `scripts` section of the `package.json` file at the root of your mono-repository:

    ```bash
    pnpm pkg set scripts.lint:secrets="secretlint"